AeroPress Vs French Press | Which’s Better?

 This time, an Aero press got a plus point as it’s easier and a matter of seconds to clean as compared to the French press.

-Coffee filtered with a Metal filter is Rich, Creamy, and Full-bodied.
-Also, fine coffee grounds can pass through these Filter Pores resulting in sediments at the bottom of the cup (which some people hates and other enjoy).
+Coffee filtered with a Metal filter is Rich, thick, and Full-bodied.
+Also, fine coffee grounds can pass through these Filter Pores resulting in sediments at the bottom of the cup (which some people hate and others enjoy).

 6) Capacity and time for a brew

-If you’re living in a house full of java addicts or have to prepare coffee for a bunch of people then French Press is a coffee device for you.
+If you’re living in a house full of coffee lovers or have to prepare coffee for a bunch of people then French Press is a coffee device for you.

 • It can easily make 3-8 cups of Coffee of time (different sizes available)